Xiaohan5349/approw-docs-v1/docs/guides/federation/oidc.md

 #### Obtain refresh token in password mode

 In password mode, you will only use the **Token Endpoint**.
-See [Using Password Mode](/federation/oidc/password) for more information.
+See [Use OIDC Password Mode](/federation/oidc/password) for more information.

 Include `offline_access` in the request scope of the password mode.